Welcome to your Software Development course

 My name is Fiona Knight, and I am your course leader for Software Development.

-You will receive an email in the weeks leading to your course, which will contain helpful information and contact details, as well as information about the activities that will be taking place during Welcome Week.
+You will receive an email in the weeks leading up to your course, which will contain helpful information and contact details, as well as information about the activities that will be taking place during Welcome Week.

 Please get in touch if there is anything that you are unsure of.